 Metal poisoning is just one alarming side effect that has been reported from modern hip implants.
 Patients have also experienced allergic reactions, dislocation, infection, damage to nerves, bone loss, and device detachment from different hip implant devices cleared through the FDA's 510(k) approval.

 Many patients suffering complications from hip replacement surgery or side effects from the hip devices have had to undergo revision surgery or additional therapy to treat the complications.
-Tens of thousands of these patients and their families have filed lawsuits against the device manufacturers for selling dangerous products and doing little to warn patients about the risks associated with the surgery and devices.
+Tens of thousands of these patients and their families have filed hip replacement lawsuits against the device manufacturers for selling dangerous products and doing little to warn patients about the risks associated with the surgery and devices.

 In our next edition of Device Disasters, we will take a look at how the FDA's alternative reporting system allowed manufacturers to hide device defects from consumers and healthcare providers, thereby endangering the health and safety of countless patients.